ethans333/SkipListSet/README.md

 ### To Do

-- Some values are missing from skip list
+- [ ] Set minimum height based on how many items are in the list to prevent thrashing
+- [ ] Reimplement rebalance so that it doesn't set a new height
 - [x] Add All
 - [x] Clear
 - [x] Comparator